blqshdi/IDB30102_GroupAE_CloudRiskAssessmentTool/05_Data_or_Sample_Input/README.md

 # Synthetic Risk Scenarios

-The dataset in this folder contains synthetic cloud-security risk scenarios for preliminary CRAT testing.
+The dataset in this folder contains synthetic cloud security risk scenarios created for preliminary testing of the Cloud Risk Assessment Tool (CRAT).

-The proposal identifies example themes including unauthorized access, data exposure, malware, data loss, denial of service, weak authentication and misconfigured permissions.
+The scenarios are based on security risk themes identified from the literature review, including:

+- Unauthorised access
+- Data exposure
+- Malware
+- Data loss
+- Denial of service
+- Weak authentication
+- Misconfigured permissions

-Likelihood and impact values are controlled test inputs from 1 to 5.
-They are not claimed to be actual values taken from the literature.
+Likelihood and impact values are controlled test inputs ranging from 1 to 5.
+These values are created for prototype testing and are not claimed to be actual values obtained from the reviewed literature.

+The synthetic scenarios are used to test risk score calculation, risk classification, and risk prioritisation.